cyclus/cymetric/docs/tutorial.rst

 In the above, the ``@metric()`` decorator takes three arguments.
 The first is the ``name`` of the metric.
 Note that this can be distinct from the function name.

-The second is ``deps``, which represents the metric dependcies.
-This is a list oif 3-tuples that represents which ``series`` to pull out of the database and pass into the metric function (here ``mats_sqrd()``).
+The second is ``deps``, which represents the metric dependencies.
+This is a list of 3-tuples that represents which ``series`` to pull out of the database and pass into the metric function (here ``mats_sqrd()``).
 The first element is the table name as a string (eg ``'Materials'``).
 The second element is a tuple of column names that become the index of the series
 (eg ``('SimId', 'ResourceId', 'NucId')``).
 Finally, the last element is the column of the table that becomes the values of the series.
-A metric may have as many dependecies as required.
+A metric may have as many dependencies as required.
 Circular dependencies are not allowed.

 Lastly, the ``@metric()`` decorator takes a ``schema`` argument.
 This represents the structure of the metric table on disk and in |cyclus|.
 Thus, it is highly